 - The application maintains a detailed photo log of mobile snoopers.

-- It also lets users customize the application as per their liking.
+- It also lets users customize the application to their liking.

 Cons of the Application